Kong/kubernetes-ingress-controller/keps/0007-kic-performance-test.md

 ## Summary
-  We want a performance test solution that can collect controller metrics per release, which also provides profiling and histogram execution time.
-The solution is able to scale according to controller scalability.
-We mainly use kind as test cluster, but also support varied cloud provider cluster such EKS, AKS, GKE etc.
+  We want a performance test solution that can be executed collecting metrics (cpu, memory, workqueue, business logic etc) per release, which also provides controller profiling helping evaluating bottleneck and scalabilities.
+The execution could be based on configuration, or code change trigger.
+  Performance tests should be able to integrate with different kubernetes cluster and cloud provider, and scale according to controller scalability.

 [kic]:https://github.com/kong/kubernetes-ingress-controller
 [ktf]:https://github.com/Kong/kubernetes-testing-framework